-Applicant's history of financial problems is documented in his credit reports, SOR response, and 2013 summary of interview.
-The evidence establishes the 14 delinquent accounts alleged in the SOR, totaling over \$44,000.
+Applicant's history of financial problems is documented in his credit reports, his 2014 interview, and his 2015 SOR response.
+The evidence establishes the delinquent accounts alleged in the SOR.
 AG ¶ 19 provides two disqualifying conditions that could raise a security concern and may be disqualifying in this case: "(a) inability or unwillingness to satisfy debts;" and "(c) a history of not meeting financial obligations."
-The Government established the disqualifying conditions in AG ¶¶ 19(a) and 19(c) requiring additional inquiry about the possible applicability of mitigating conditions.
+The Government established the disqualifying conditions in AG ¶¶ 19(a) and 19(c), requiring additional inquiry about the possible applicability of mitigating conditions.